The best electric toothbrushes in 2019 for whiter teeth and a healthier mouth

 Read more: The 17 best weight loss apps and gadgets

-When choosing an electric toothbrush, you'll want to consider a few factors.
+When looking for the best electric toothbrush, you'll want to consider a few factors.

 Cost: First things first: What's your budget?
 One the lower end, you can get an electric toothbrush for $20-$50, but they won't have certain features such as a lithium-ion battery, a water flosser or a sensor.